s-estay/Python/canbus/connect-to-rtu-via-usb.md

 - Give power to RTU (24V) through backplane, which gets its power from a 24V phone regulator OR the batteries
 - Connect batteries in series via Ethernet and terminate the bus with a 120 Ohms termination

-This will give the batteries's status in stand-by.
+This will leave the batteries in stand-by.
 To get data when charging and discharging:

 - Connect batteries and the mains switch in series
 - Connect charger (use power supply as PV) or inverter (use inductions plates as loads) to EMS